-11) Video Shorts & Video Marketing
+11) Video Shorts

 You can use video shorts to create:

-- product teasers
+- Product teasers

-- behind the scenes videos
+- Behind-the-scenes videos

-- quick explainer videos
+- Quick explainer videos

-12) Visual Search & Visual Content Marketing
+12) Visual Search

-Visual search is a new practice where people can upload an image into search.
-Although it’s relatively new, there are two companies that are leveraging visual search:
+Visual search is still a fairly new practice where people can upload an image into a search engine.
+First you upload a photo:

 Pinterest’s Lens recognizes 2.5 billion home and fashion objects and has inspired over 600 million searches on Pinterest’s mobile apps and browser extensions.
 Since its launch, they have seen a 140% growth in Lens usage.